-The Foundation for Teaching Economics is looking for energetic Economics for Leaders (EFL) and Economic History for Leaders (EHFL) alumni to serve as Program Coordinators (PCs).
-PCs are an integral part of the EFL/EHFL curriculum by assisting in the leadership instruction and overseeing the daily life of the student participants.
-During an EFL/EHFL program, each PC serves as a “big brother” or “big sister” to the student participants by motivating them, reinforcing the program’s lesson objectives, providing guidance and camaraderie, and helping enforce the program’s rules of student conduct.
+The Foundation for Teaching Economics is looking for energetic Economics for Leaders (EFL), Economic Forces in American History (EFAH), and Entrepreneurship in the Global Economy (EGE) alumni to serve as Program Coordinators (PCs).
+PCs are an integral part of the EFL/EFAH/EGE curriculum by assisting in the leadership instruction and overseeing the daily life of the student participants.
+During an FTE student program, each PC serves as a “big sibling” to the student participants by motivating them, reinforcing the program’s lesson objectives, providing guidance and camaraderie, and helping enforce the program’s rules of student conduct.

 - Complete the online application